secuditor/secuditor-lite/README.md

 <br>

 The tool **Secuditor Lite** is distributed in its complete form as closed source freeware.
-The main application source code is not included in the **[open scripts](/open-scripts)** folder.
+The main application source code is confidential and is not included in the **open scripts** folder.
 This approach helps maintain a controlled and confidential development environment for the application's secure design and code integrity.

 ---
 <br>